Using P4LOG

 The exact format of the tracking output is not documented, and subject to change.

-Unless a Helix Server is started using the -v track=1 option, it is not guaranteed to log every command.
+Unless a Helix Core Server is started using the -v track=1 option, it is not guaranteed to log every command.
 To ensure that every command is logged (not just those commands exceeding the default performance thresholds), set the -v server=1 flag in the p4d invocation for the installation.
 Note that multiple -v flags can be added to a p4d start command.
 For more information on server trace flags, see Diagnostic flags for monitoring the server.

 Deciphering the first lines

-Helix Server info:
+Helix Core Server info:

 2018/08/02 14:25:10 pid 16256 cpflaum@work2 127.0.0.1